sawolford/onsub/README.md

 #### - Pseudo-section `default`
 The example `default` section provides some sample Linux commands and a sample Python operation function.
 ##### `default` summary
-	fileCheck   -- Python helper function that checks if a file exists in a folder defdefault  -- Pseudo-section used by default for all OSs deflinux    -- Pseudo-section used by default for Linux defwindows  -- Pseudo-section used by default for Windows
+	getcwd      -- Python helper function that returns the current working directory defdefault  -- Pseudo-section used by default for all OSs deflinux    -- Pseudo-section used by default for Linux defwindows  -- Pseudo-section used by default for Windows